 I remembered walking on campus thinking I was the straw that stirred the drink.
 That was before Bighouse introduced me to WR Elwood ‘Mickey’ Robinson a product of Armstrong High School in DC.
 He could run like a deer, catch anything in the air and play defense if needed.
 The next introduction was to Cleo Hill from Newark, NJ.
 He had every shot known to man and at 6’3 he could jump out of the gym.

 The Ram football team was off the charts.
 My teammates were the greatest group of athletes I have ever been associated with.
 We lost the the 1960 CIAA championship because of a homefield no-call.
 We lost to North Carolina A & T by one point.
-Dick Westmoreland returned a punt up the left sideline in front of our bench.
+Freshman punt returner Dick Westmoreland took a punt up the left sideline in front of our bench.
 He almost stepped on me while stepping out of bounds.
 That was the winning touchdown.
 Westmoreland went on to play for the AFL San Diego Chargers and the NFL Miami Dolphins.
-He still holds the record for most interception in a season for the Dolphins (10) in 1967.
+He still holds the record for most interceptions in a season for the Dolphins (10) in 1967.

 My brother Earl hitched hike from DC to Winston-Salem for homecoming and I never got off the bench–I was in Bighouse’s doghouse.
 Earl came to tell me he was going to join the Army.
 I was happy just for him to get off the mean streets of DC.
 He had been locked up in a juvenile facility but he managed to get his act together and graduate from high school (Spingarn).

 My brother DC cop Sgt.
 Earl ‘Bull’ Bell with the first black DC Chief of Police, Burtell Jefferson.
 Bull Bell was the Heavyweight champion U. S. Army in Mannheim, Germany.